Ski Bradford

 Ski Bradford (also known as Bradford Ski Area) is a small ski area located in the Bradford section of Haverhill, Massachusetts.

 Terrain

-Ski Bradford contains 15 trails: 3 green circles (easiest), 4 blue squares (intermediate) and 8 black diamonds (difficult) including a terrain park.
+Ski Bradford consists of 3 green circles or easy, 4 blue squares or intermediate trails and 8 black diamonds or difficult.
+Ski Bradford has also includes a terrain park.

+These trails are run and operated by Genarro Ferrante who claims them as "His Stomping Grounds".
+He has also obtained legal control of the greater Haverhill area in what many people refer to as the Bradford coup.